Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - Muse server
   - Deadlock problem of signal handler has been fixed by calling malloc of async-signal-safe internally.
 - Resource Manager
-  - A conflict issue caused by not released resource of the abnormal terminated client has been fixed.
+  - A conflict issue caused by not released resource of the abnormally terminated client has been fixed.
 - Media Streamer
   - Custom sink node freeze bug has been fixed.
   - An unexpected error problem with stop() API has been fixed.